-Your personal data may be shared for the payment of a parking tariff or charge with: third parties, such as a payment facilitator, an external software provider, debt recovery companies, solicitors and high court officers/bailiffs where necessary to ensure compliance with your obligations under the contract.
+Your personal data may be shared for the payment of a parking tariff or charge with: third parties, such as a payment facilitator, an external software provider, debt recovery companies and solicitors where necessary to ensure compliance with your obligations under the contract.
 We will not transfer your personal data out of the EU.

 The Five Categories of “Personal Data” we Process:

 As a compliant user of our privately managed car parking site, the personal data we obtain is your registration number.
 We may capture images of the vehicle, occupants or bystanders.
 A full list of your Rights under GDPR are summarised above.
 Where your data is obtained it will be retained for 3 months only.
 We then erase your registration and any other images from our records.